As coronavirus returns, Beijingers face disruption, anxiety

 “I had been happy for three days.
 Then it shut down.”

-Some companies asked employees to work from home again, and temperature screening and other checks, including travel history QR codes and passes, were enforced with renewed vigor.
+Some companies asked employees to work from home again, and temperature screening and other checks, including travel history QR codes and passes, were enforced with renewed vigour.

 “Now it’s much harder to get into some places, some (residential) compounds, alleyways and the like,” said a delivery worker surnamed Yang, 35, as he hauled a large trolley of packages.